Qualtrics Product Engineering Empowers Small Teams to Support Ambitious Growth

 There are also latency concerns.
 If we’re sending a survey to a humanitarian organization in rural Africa with a spotty internet connection, how do we make sure the survey performs properly?
 Is that via an application that doesn’t require an internet connection?
 Is it via extremely lightweight surveys?
 Is it via servers located near that geographic region?
 There are a lot of different ways to answer that question.

 Kira: I currently help run two teams.
 One is Data Processing, where we clean up data so it can be meaningfully analyzed.
 The other is the Exports and Imports team.
 On the imports side, we’re enabling customers to import and analyze millions of outside responses within the Qualtrics platform.
-Exports poses a scaling challenge, because we have so many types and lengths of responses.
+Exports pose a scaling challenge, because we have so many types and lengths of responses.
 It also requires a certain amount of transformation of the data from internal unique IDs to words and numbers recognized and defined by the client.

 How about the frontend.
 What are you working on there?